 Not-for-profit neighborhood groups registered with the City of Kansas City + the State of Missouri.

 “But I’m part of a neighborhood council, does that count?”
-As long as the group is registered with the proper entities, any manner of homeowners association, community association, and community council are eligible for up to $20,000.
+As long as the group is registered with the proper entities, any manner of neighborhood association, homeowners association, community association, community council, and neighborhood council are eligible for up to $20,000.